-I want to share with you my thoughts regarding a problem of measuring the enterprise search engine quality.
-Actually, I should say, measuring the relevance of search results (or effectiveness), but it is pretty much the same, considering that search engine is fast and indexing works, i.e. all documents are properly indexed, formats and types are recognized, and all metadata are extracted.
-You might think, this got to be a common task, but, strangely enough, looking in books, publications, presentations, and simply searching the Internet, I could not find satisfying answer on this particular question.
+I want to share my thoughts regarding a problem of measuring the enterprise search engine quality.
+Actually, I should say, measuring the relevance of search results (or effectiveness), but it is pretty much the same, considering that the search engine is fast and indexing works, i.e. all documents are properly indexed, formats and types are recognized, and metadata is extracted.
+You might think, this is a common task, but, strangely enough, looking in books, publications, presentations, and simply searching the Internet, I could not find a satisfying answer on this particular question.
 After wasting some reasonable amount of time I gave up and decided to use my own methodology, which I want to present here for your discussion.

-First I want to talk about what we are measuring.
+First, I want to talk about what we are measuring.
 The answer is simple - the relevance.
 But what is the relevance?
 According to Wikipedia: "Relevance describes how pertinent, connected, or applicable something is to a given matter.
 A thing is relevant if it serves as a means to a given purpose."
-Not bad, but how it relates to the search engine?
+Not bad, but how does it relate to the search engine?
 Again, in the Wikipedia we can find: "In information science and information retrieval, relevance denotes how well a retrieved document or set of documents meets the information need of the user."
-Much better, this basically means that the relevance can be measured in terms of how well the search engine can retrieve a document or a set of documents, which I need Hey, Im going to use that!
+Much better: this basically means that the relevance can be measured in terms of how well the search engine can retrieve a document the user needs.
+Hey, I'm going to use that!

 Lets see what is out there.
-There is (of course) bunch of ideas published on Internet about how to measure the relevance of public search engines.
-There is Text Retrieval Conference (TREC) evaluation measures.
+There is (of course) a bunch of ideas published on the Internet about how to measure the relevance of public search engines.
+There are Text Retrieval Conference (TREC) evaluation measures.
 There is a Cranfield-style evaluation of relevance.
-They are all pretty much based on the same idea, which is in place since 1960s or even earlier.
+They are all pretty much based on the same idea, which has been in place since the 1960s, or even earlier.
 There are some interesting newer methods, like reciprocal rank measure, rank-biased precision measure, and methods addressing the novelty and diversity.

 Most of the relevance evaluations, which I found on Internet, propose to run a query and then look in results and decide how relevant they are.
-I have an objection to it.
-If you will try to pick a query and then look in results and decide what is relevant and what is not, you can quickly roll into that grey area, where results perception depends on the person who is doing the test, his (or her) education, knowledge of subject, knowledge of underlying collection, knowledge of search conditions, et cetera, including amount of drinks he (or she) consumed during yesterday's night party.
+I have an objection to that.
+If you will try to pick a query and then look in results and decide what is relevant and what is not, you can quickly roll into that grey area, where results perception depends on the person who is doing the test, his (or her) education, knowledge of the subject, knowledge of the underlying collection, knowledge of search conditions, et cetera, including the amount of drinks he (or she) consumed during yesterday's party.
 I like how Wikipedia says on the same page: "The important thing to recognize is, however, that relevance is fundamentally a question of epistemology, not psychology."
-Thanks God, at least psychology is in a second place!
+Thank God, at least psychology is in second place!

 To help you to realize how difficult the decision on relevance might be, I want to give you a little quiz: Do you think the annual report of a large financial institution is relevant to the query "credit card"?
 To make it easier I can add that many pages in that report talk about how well the company did in a field of credit card business.
 Is that document relevant?
-You may say, yes, or, you may say, no. I wouldn't argue with you any way, because you may be right in both cases.
+You may say "Yes", or you may say "No".
+I wouldn't argue with you any way, because you may be right in both cases.
 Or, you may be wrong...
 But what if I'll tell you that this is the only document available in your collection, which is mentioning something about credit cards?
 Isn't it relevant now?
-It is interesting how easy our brain can switch from "not relevant" to "very relevant" in instant, just with a little bit of additional information!
-Actually, I believe that proper answer to this question should be: "It depends".
+It is interesting how easy our brain can switch from "not relevant" to "very relevant" in an instant, just with a little bit of additional information!
+Actually, I believe that the proper answer to this question should be: "It depends".
 As it is about relevance, the answer itself is, sort of, relative.
-To have any opinion, I guess, we need at least to know what else is there.
+To have any opinion, I guess, we need to know at least what else is there.

-Now lets take a look at relevance measures and first of all at the precision and recall, as they are used in measuring the quality of a search engine.
+Now let's take a look at relevance measures, the precision and recall, as they are used in measuring the quality of a search engine.
 Again from Wikipedia: "Precision is the fraction of the documents retrieved that are relevant to the user's information need."
 Oops, stop!
 So, in order to measure the relevance, we have to know if the documents retrieved are relevant to the user's information need...
 But, again, what does it mean to be relevant?
-What about how much relevant?
+How much relevant?
 What if they are just a little bit relevant?
-And what if they are so little relevant that I would like to say that they are not relevant at all?
-Trying to overcome this particular question TREC uses the pooling technique and a number of human assessors to judge on relevance.
-And regarding recall, Im not sure how well it serves the purpose of evaluation at all, as with current number of documents at any enterprise, almost all queries will return hundreds or thousands hits, and reality is that nobody cares if there is one hundred or ten thousand results.
-Do you know what your users are care about?
+And what if they have so little relevance that I would like to say that they are not relevant at all?
+Trying to overcome this particular question, TREC uses the pooling technique and a number of human assessors to judge on relevance.
+And regarding recall, I'm not sure at all how well it serves the purpose of our evaluation, as with the current number of documents at any enterprise, almost all queries will return hundreds or thousands of hits, and the reality is that nobody cares if there is one hundred or ten thousand results.
+Do you know what your users care about?
 They care about result number one - big time!
 They also care about other results on the first page.
-They care, but much less, about results on a second page, but if they went down on third (or further) page of search results, most likely it means that your search engine does not work very well.
+They care, but much less, about the results on the second page, but if they went down on the third (or further) page of search results, it most likely means that your search engine does not work well.

-Im also not convinced that it is realistic to implement Cranfield-style evaluation of relevance if you want to compare how different enterprise search engines are working with your dataset.
+I'm also not convinced that it is realistic to implement the Cranfield-style evaluation of relevance with your dataset.
 The Cranfield-style evaluation is very demanding.
-It involves assigning a relevance level to each retrieved result, and once relevance levels have been assigned, the information retrieval performance measures can be used to assess the quality of a retrieval system's output.
-To do such evaluation you basically have to know entire collection and review each document in a collection in terms of relevance to the query.
-This is a lot of work and this is very, very tricky part.
-And this is why Im skeptical about this approach - you will simply have no time to do such evaluation.
+It involves assigning a relevance level to each retrieved result, and once the relevance levels have been assigned, the information retrieval performance measures can be used to assess the quality of a retrieval system's output.
+To do such evaluation you basically have to know the entire collection and review each document in a collection in terms of relevance to the query.
+This is a lot of hard work and this is very tricky.
+And this is why I'm skeptical about this approach - you will simply have no time to do such evaluation.

-I have to say that I like an idea of graded relevance assessments, like Discounted Cumulative Gain measure, but, again, it requires knowledge of ideal gain vector, which you may not have.
+I have to say that I like an idea of graded relevance assessments, like the Discounted Cumulative Gain measure, but, again, it requires knowledge of the ideal gain vector, which you may not have.

 Anyway, lets talk about the methodology I used.
 I have to say that I would rather not come up with it, and it is not without problems on its own, but, at the same time, I could not find anything better, it is relatively easy to implement, and it appears to be working.